Abdullah Al-Mayouf: Al-Hilal

-2017–18

 On 10 August 2017, Abdullah played the first match of the season against Al-Fayha, he saved a penalty which made Al-Hilal win 2–1.
-In 18 December, Abdullah played the AFC Champions League final's first leg against Urawa where they drew 1–1.
-After that, in 25 November Abdullah and Al-Hilal lost the final in second leg after losing 0–1 against Urawa.
-In 1 December, Abdullah kept a clean sheet against Al-Ahli, which his team won the match 2–0.
+On 18 December, Abdullah played the AFC Champions League final's first leg against Urawa where they drew 1–1.
+After that, on 25 November Abdullah and Al-Hilal lost the final in the second leg after losing 0–1 against Urawa.
+On 1 December, Abdullah kept a clean sheet against Al-Ahli, which his team won the match 2–0.

 On 22 April 2018, Al-Mayouf renewed his contract with Al-Hilal for another two years.
 On 5 February 2020, in the league match against Al-Raed, Al-Mayouf saved a penalty and went on to score one to help Al-Hilal win 3–1 and stay at top of the table.
 On 21 February 2020, Al-Mayouf renewed his contract for another three years.
+On 12 May 2023, he scored the winning penalty in a 7–6 victory in the shootouts against Al Wehda in the King Cup final.

+Al-Ittihad

+On 3 September 2023, Al-Mayouf signed a two-year contract with Al-Ittihad.

+Al-Shabab

+On 1 September 2024, Al-Mayouf joined Al-Shabab.